-Remember that management are expected to be permitted to manage, even by a tribunal.
+Remember that managers are permitted to manage, even by a tribunal.
 Redundancy does not have to be a reactive response.
 It can be pro-active in anticipation of a future trading position where different skills will be needed over those available in the workforce today.
-In this case use a forecasted P&L to aid decision making.
+In this case, use a forecasted P&L to aid decision making.
 Several accounts packages such as Sage include a forecasting module.

 Evaluating the Options

-Where decision making is for the future, management needs to determine if staff can be developed hence avoiding the need to make current staff redundant.
+Where decision making is for the future, managers needs to determine if staff can be developed hence avoiding the need to make current staff redundant.

 Costing and Opportunity Cost